xmkevinchen/CKNotificationKit/README.md

 ### Notice

-When the value retrieved via `messageTypeKey` or `messageTypeProcessor` from push notification matches the value returned from `static func processorType() -> String` in `CKPushNotificationProcessor`, router would pick up this processor as correct one.
+When the value retrieved via `messageTypeKey` or `messageTypeProcessor` from push notification matches the value returned from `static var processorType: String` in `CKPushNotificationProcessor`, router would pick up this processor as correct one.